intel-analytics/BigDL-2.x/docs/readthedocs/source/doc/UserGuide/k8s.md

 init_orca_context(..., extra_params = {"temp-dir": "/tmp/ray/"})
 ```

+ if there are more than 1 executor, please remove `extra_params = {"temp-dir": "/tmp/ray/"}` since conflicts of writes would happen and JSONDecodeError would happen.

 **Note**: If you training with more than 1 executor, please make sure you set proper "steps_per_epoch" and "validation steps".

 **Note**: "spark.kubernetes.container.image.pullPolicy" needs to be specified as "always"